DenisNavarro/whisper_comparison/README.md

 Comparing some Whisper implementations
 ======================================

-This project started as a technical test to compare the performances of two Whisper
+**WARNING: this repository may become private in a near future.**

-implementations: [whisper-burn][] and [whisper-rs][].
+This project started as a technical test in an interview process.
+It aims to compare the performances of two Whisper implementations: [whisper-burn][] and [whisper-rs][].

 The requirements on Ubuntu include: